Emotional Eating Disorder -- how to stop

-Here you can learn how to stop emotional eating or overeating.
+Here you can learn how to stop an emotional eating disorder.

-Emotional overeating is an emotional disorder or imbalance that can have serious negative consequences on your health and cause weight gain or hinder weight loss.
+Emotional overeating is an emotional disorder or imbalance that can have negative consequences on your health and weight.
+Further down the page, we show you the cure.
+In addition, you can take a test further down this page whilst learning about the cure.

-Emotional eating is a symptom of an underlying problem.
+Emotional or comfort eating is a symptom of an underlying problem.

 It often leads to weight gain and hinders weight loss.
-Learning how to flourish emotionally eliminates emotional eating as well as other problems caused by negative emotions such as fear, anger, or loneliness.
+Learning how to flourish emotionally eliminates comfort eating as well as other problems caused by negative emotions such as fear, anger, or loneliness.

 Aging is unavoidable.
 If we dwell on our vanished youthfulness, we'll just make ourselves miserable.
 We certainly won't retard aging.
 Here's the key realization: it's not aging that bothers us; rather, it's our thoughts and evaluations about aging that bother us.